jtanzi/crudite/README.txt

 NOTES
 -----
-Update operations are not working yet.
-Create, read and delete are all functional.
+All CRUD operations are functional.
+However, when editing a recipe, the ingredients currently stored in that recipe are not displayed in the Ingredients fields.
+This will be fixed soon.
-Ingredients are limited to three per recipe for the moment while I work out the best of several approaches to handling an indeterminate number of ingredients per recipe.
+Ingredients are limited to five per recipe for the moment while I work out the best of several approaches to handling an indeterminate number of ingredients per recipe.
 Some directories, such as /plugins, /middleware, and /helpers, are not yet being used.
 These are included to ease addition of later features.